nuxt/components/README.md

 </template>
 ```

-No need anymore to manually import them in the `script` section !
+No need anymore to manually import them in the `script` section!

 See [live demo](https://codesandbox.io/s/nuxt-components-cou9k).

-### Dynamic imports
+### Dynamic Imports

 To make a component imported dynamically (lazy loaded), all you need is adding a `Lazy` prefix in your templates.

-> If you think this prefix should be customizable, feel free to create a feature issue !
+> If you think this prefix should be customizable, feel free to create a feature request issue!

 You are now being able to easily import a component on-demand :